-Yieldstream is offered as a subscription to individual investors.
+Yieldstream is offered as a subscription to financial advisors.
 Updated every business day with the latest mutual fund prices, we determine the optimal bond fund allocation, and calculate the model portfolio’s current value and performance.
 Whenever there’s a change in the model portfolio, we send our subscribers an email alert, with details on which funds were bought or sold.

 Following the global financial crisis in 2008 and 2009, interest rates and bond yields are now near historic lows.
 This has made it very challenging to successfully invest in bonds.
 High interest rate savings accounts are non-existent.
 Higher yields are still available in the corporate bond market.
 But simply buying and holding these funds would have led to a loss (drawdown) of 34% or more during 2008-2009.
 We believe that by using our systematic tactical investment approach, you can significantly reduce the volatility and drawdowns.
 In backtested returns, the Yieldstream strategy had a maximum drawdown of just 3.4%.
 In actual trading since 2010, the maximum strategy drawdown was -2.9%, while high-yield bond funds lost 9.9% or more (in October 2011).